 ESP32 Receive Data from Google Firebase with Example to Control Outputs

+Imagine being able to control things like lights or appliances in your home from your phone, no matter where you are.
 In this tutorial, we will learn how to receive data from Google Firebase.
-We will send data to ESP32 from Google Firebase.
+We will send data from Google Firebase to ESP32.
 In response to that data, we will control the onboard LED of the ESP32.
 Firstly, we will see how to set up Firebase and install Arduino Library for Firebase.
-After that, we will see an ESP32 Arduino sketch to get data from this real-time database.
+After that, we will see an ESP32 code to get data from this real-time database.

 You can also read this guide where we have learned to send sensor readings to Google Firebase and Andriod app reads that data and display it: